Pricing Theory

 We may now describe the decision paradigms for managing costs and risks.
 The first decision paradigm is to improve efficiency, and the main example is to select the journeys with the highest efficiency, as follows:

-Efficiency = Benefit of Arriving at a Destination (Output) / Cost of Driving (Input) Decision Paradigm 1
+Efficiency = Benefit of Arriving at a Destination (Output) / Cost of Driving (Input) Example of Efficiency-Based Decision Paradigm

 The efficiency-based decision paradigm (see above) may be called cost-benefit analysis (CBA).
 If the inputs and outputs can be expressed in the same units, then the efficiency can be expressed as a pure percentage (%).